matrix-org/matrix-spec-proposals/proposals/1946-secure_server-side_storage.md

 Rather than (or in addition to) storing secrets on the server encrypted by a shared key, devices can send secrets to each other, encrypted using olm.

-To request a secret, a client sends a `m.secret.request` event with `action` set to `request` to other devices, and `name` set to the name of the secret that it wishes to retrieve.
+To request a secret, a client sends a `m.secret.request` device event with `action` set to `request` to other devices, and `name` set to the name of the secret that it wishes to retrieve.
 A device that wishes to share the secret will reply with a `m.secret.send` event, encrypted using olm.
 When the original